ralphou/data-analysis-operations/hisAlarm/README.md

 - `alarmCondition: ">300gal"`
 - `consecutiveRepeats: 15`

+One additional condition can also be applied, for example to exclude periods with high outside air temperatures.
+- `additionalPointRef: @abc:xyz Outside Air Temperature`
+- `additionalCondition: "<75°F"`

 The configuration screen includes a trend viewer to support tuning the settings of each alarm based on historical trends.

 Includes trio files with all required records, including app, view, templates, funcs and defs.
 A compiled pod is